Extended Producer Responsibility

 Indonesia

-Regulation of the Minister of Environment and Forestry No. P.75/MENLHK/SETJEN/KUM.1/10/2019 regarding Road Map to Waste Reduction by Producers
+Minister of Environment and Forestry Regulation No P.75/MENLHK/SETJEN/KUM.1/10/2019 regarding Road Map to Waste Reduction by Producers

 EPR is still at the preparation stage of a waste reduction plan document by producers.
-In addition, the Packaging and Recycling Association for Indonesia Sustainable Environment (PRAISE) established the Indonesia Packaging Recovery Organization (IPRO), which aims to manage the supply of recyclables to contracted recyclers.
+The Packaging and Recycling Association for Indonesia Sustainable Environment (PRAISE) also established the Indonesia Packaging Recovery Organisation (IPRO), to manage the supply of recyclables to contracted recyclers

 Lao PDR